valen909/valentinbolotnyy/content/authors/admin/_index.md

 # - Visitors
 ---

-I am a Hoover Fellow and Kleinheinz Fellow at Stanford University's Hoover Institution.
+I am a Kleinheinz Fellow at Stanford University's Hoover Institution.
 I work on topics across public and labor economics, often partnering with government agencies to improve public services.